 The Marchman Act

-In Florida, the Hal.
-S. Marchman Alcohol and Other Drug Services Act of 1993, also known as the Marchman Act, is a method of emergency help for individuals who are deemed unable to function, are a harm to to others or even themselves, or have exhibited a complete lack of self control around drugs and alcohol.
-The act allows for the chance for the person to receive an immediate substance abuse evaluation and treatment if necessary.
-This act doesn't center on throwing the individual away in a psych ward, but was designed to be combined with an all encompasing treatment plan and work with professionals to support the long-term framework of a healthy and stable recovery through court-ordered motivation.
-For many families across Florida, when all other has proved to be unsuccessful, a Marchman Act is usually the first stop on the long road to recovery for their loved one.
+In the state of Florida, the Hal.
+S. Marchman Alcohol and Other Drug Services Act of 1993, also known as the Marchman Act, is a way of emergency help for people who are deemed unable to function, are a harm to to others or even themselves, or have exhibited a complete lack of self control around drugs and alcohol.
+The act allows for the opportunity for the person to receive an immediate substance abuse evaluation and treatment if necessary.
+This act doesn't center on throwing the individual away in a psych ward, but was designed to be combined with an extensive treatment plan and work with professionals to support the long-term framework of a stable and healthy recovery through court-ordered motivation.
+For many families all around Florida, when all other has proved to be unsuccessful, a Marchman Act is typically the first stop on the long road to recovery for their loved one.

 The Process of the Marchman Act in Bellair-Meadowbrook Terrace, FL